Quick answer

 Use this page across English-speaking markets by matching the local material name, unit, and buying format.

-Measure the paved area, enter slab or paver size, add cut waste, then round up to the buying count or pack quantity.
+Measure the finished paved area, choose slab or paver coverage, add cut waste, then round up to whole slabs, packs, or the supplier's installed coverage.

 Paving, patio slabs, pavers, and block paving are market-dependent names.
 The calculator should match the unit size, joint allowance, and pack format you actually buy.